This was hard to write. But I feel better for having done it.

 I didn’t understand what I saw, I didn’t understand the implications and in any case I suppressed it.
 Buried it and buried it deep.

-Our coach was a teacher, popular with students and he owned that team.
+Our coach was a teacher, popular with some students and he owned that team.
 He had done so for years.
 He coached unsupervised, he coached by decree and he brooked no argument.
 In any case he had a dozen sycophantic players who hung on his every word, so there was very little argument.

 I didn’t like that.
 I thought it was weird.
 I don’t care if a teacher is the duck’s guts and I’ve known quite a few who I’ve had healthy respect for, but I think a teacher student relationship demands a degree of distance as does a coach player relationship.
 Our coach had no such reservations.
 I heard of players spending the weekend at his house.
 I thought it odd, but none of my business.